Graph Transformers without Positional Encodings: Experimental Results

-\textbf{Benchmarking GNNs \citep{Benchmarking}:} Table \ref{gnn-benchmark-table} compares our results to the baseline methods under the parameter budget used in \citet{GraphGPS} (\(\sim\)500K parameters for ZINC, PATTERN and CLUSTER, \(\sim\)100K parameters for MNIST).
-Eigenformer routinely beats SOTA MP-GNNs and approaches the performance of popular Graph Transformers that use different PEs like SAN \citep{SAN}, Subgraph-SAT \citep{g2023satg}, Graphormer \citep{Ying} etc. On the PATTERN dataset, we set a new benchmark with the best accuracy among all compared models.
+\textbf{Benchmarking GNNs \citep{Benchmarking}:} Table \ref{gnn-benchmark-table} compares different methods under the parameter budget used in \citet{GraphGPS} (\(\sim\)500K parameters for ZINC, PATTERN and CLUSTER, \(\sim\)100K parameters for MNIST and CIFAR10). \textsc{Eigenformer} routinely beats all the MP-GNNs and performs comparably to popular Graph Transformers that use different PEs like SAN, Subgraph-SAT, Graphormer, GRIT etc. Further, \textsc{Eigenformer} with both spectral and feature attention does marginally better for these datasets except on ZINC, where spectral attention seems to be adequate.
+Feature attention appears to be most beneficial for the two directed-graph datasets: MNIST and CIFAR10.

-\textbf{Long-range graph benchmark \citep{LRGB}:} To evaluate the ability to learn long-range dependencies, we report numbers on two benchmarks from the LRGB work \citep{LRGB} viz.
-Peptides-func (10-task multilabel graph classification) and Peptides-struct (11-task graph regression) in Table \ref{lrgb-table}.
-Eigenformer beats the SOTA on Peptides-func and is competitive with other Transformers on Peptides-struct, demonstrating its ability to capture long-range interactions in graph data.
+\textbf{Long-range graph benchmark \citep{LRGB}:} We also report numbers on two benchmarks from the LRGB work \citep{LRGB} viz.
+Peptides-func (multilabel graph classification) and Peptides-struct (graph regression) in Table \ref{lrgb-table}.
+Again, \textsc{Eigenformer} beats all the MP-GNN models comfortably and is competitive with other Graph Transformers albeit falling short of featuring among the best performers.
+Interestingly, feature attention is detrimental to performance for these long-range interactions.
+In conjunction with the results from Table \ref{gnn-benchmark-table}, our experiments suggest that feature information is not very helpful in determining how messages ought to be exchanged between nodes.

-\textbf{Visualization of relative distances:} It is instructive to visualize the difference in the distribution of relatives distances (defined in \ref{sigma}) between adjacent and non-adjacent nodes.
-Figure \ref{fig:rel-dist} shows the (smoothed) average distance distribution w.r.t frequency for all 6 datasets used in our work.
-On average, adjacent nodes have lower distances at the lower end of the spectrum which fall off slowly before saturating with frequency.
-Non-adjacent nodes on the other hand have larger distances at smaller frequencies which fall off much more sharply towards higher frequencies.
-As discussed next, these distributional differences allow the attention mechanism to learn to discern local connections from long-range connections even though the absolute values are in close proximity.
+\textbf{Visualization of node potentials:} It is instructive to visualize the difference in the distribution of potentials (as defined in \ref{sigma}) between adjacent and non-adjacent nodes.
+Figure \ref{fig:rel-sim} shows the (smoothed, average) potential distribution w.r.t frequency for all the datasets used in our work.
+In general, adjacent nodes have higher potentials at the lower end of the spectrum that vary inversely with frequency.
+Non-adjacent nodes on the other hand, have smaller potentials which increase towards the higher end of the spectrum.
+We posit that these distributional differences allow the attention mechanism to learn to discern local interactions from long-range interactions.